 Using a spoolie, brush your hair up and cut off any extra long hair.

 Use a hair trimmer for all the surrounding areas.
 Get them all clean and straight.
 You can use an electric one or a regular one as per your preference.
 Be extremely careful to not shave off your brows!

 How To Achieve Perfectly Arched Eyebrows?

-Determining the natural arch of your eyebrows for your face is essential.
+No matter the current eyebrow fashion or trend, determining the natural arch of your eyebrows for your face is essential.
 How do you do it?

 - Hold a makeup brush or pencil parallel to the side of your nose, where the pencil meets the brow.
 This is where your brow should begin.

 - Now hold the pencil parallel to the outside ridge of your iris.
 Where the pencil meets the brow is where the highest part of your arch should be.